Trinitynt14/WHSTechNotes/journal.md

 I think the explanations were fine. maybe some people need a walk through.
 I didn't have any problems but mainly because I did the same. e thing last year.
 # September 17, 2024
 Free write! anyway, this week I plan on continuing the code I've been doing on code hs.
 It's a silly game.
+# september 24, 2024
+It's important because python has strict rules to follow wihtin the guides.
+So if you spell something wrong or put something in the wrong place it can mess up the whole codes.